Last Updated on January 24, 2023

 Over the last 12 months, median home price in Queens is up 3%.

 Mortgage Rates in NYC

 Mortgage Industry Insights

-There is currently 5.4 month’s of inventory in Queens, this is UP from the 4.5 month’s supply we had last quarter, and DOWN from the 7.3 month’s supply we had in the same quarter of last year.
-As for active listings, currently there are a total of 5,047 homes for sale in Queens.
-That’s UP from the 4,426 homes we had on the market in the previous quarter and DOWN from the 5,761 homes we had on the market in the same quarter of the previous year.
+There is currently 5.6 month’s of inventory in Queens, this is DOWN from the 5.9 month’s supply we had last quarter, and UP from the 4.5 month’s supply we had in the same quarter of last year.
+As for active listings, currently there are a total of 4,660 homes for sale in Queens.
+That’s DOWN from the 5,551 homes we had on the market in the previous quarter and UP from the 4,427 homes we had on the market at this time last year.

-Queens Real Estate Market Report 2022, provided by the Queens Home Team at Keller Williams Realty Landmark II.
+Queens Real Estate Market 2023, provided by the Queens Home Team at Keller Williams Realty Landmark II.
 Have a Question?
 Contact Us anytime.